krypted/mobileconfigsigner/README.md

   ]
 }]

 Also, the certs in the example were self-signed and generated from my laptop.
 I left them in as samples but you should replace them with publicly created objects via a 3rd party signer.
+The password for the example certs used is just "test"